-Oversight Responsibilities can be identified through FHWA's Risk-Based Stewardship and Oversight model.
-Risk-Based Stewardship and Oversight has three main components: 1) data-driven compliance assurance, i.e., the Compliance Assessment Program (CAP), 2) risk-based stewardship and oversight of Projects of Division Interest (PoDI), and 3) Program Reviews (or annual reviews).
+Oversight responsibilities can be identified through FHWA's Risk-Based Stewardship and Oversight model.
+Risk-Based Stewardship and Oversight has three main components: (1) data-driven compliance assurance, i.e., the Compliance Assessment Program (CAP), (2) risk-based stewardship and oversight of Projects of Division Interest (PoDI), and (3) Program Reviews (or annual reviews).

-Compliance Assessment Program (CAP) - The purpose of the CAP is to provide reasonable assurance, at both the national and local level, that Federal-aid highway design and construction projects are in compliance with key federal requirements.
-This is accomplished through FHWA compliance reviews in the areas of Civil Rights, Contract Administration, Emergency Relief, Environment, Finance, Material Quality, Planning, Realty, and Work Zones.
+CAP - The purpose of the CAP is to provide reasonable assurance, at both the national and local levels, that federal-aid highway design and construction projects are in compliance with key federal requirements.
+This is accomplished through FHWA compliance reviews in the areas of civil rights, contract administration, emergency relief, environment, finance, material quality, planning, realty, and work zones.
 FHWA reviews will be coordinated with appropriate MoDOT staff, as necessary.
 Unless a CAP project is identified as a PoDI, MoDOT will assume oversight responsibility for all CAP projects.

-Projects of Division Interest (PoDI) - FHWA's level of involvement (oversight) on PoDI's will vary by project, dependent upon identified risk elements specific to the individual projects.
-FHWA involvement on PoDI's will be developed based upon project specifics such as project complexity, cost, scope of work to be constructed, environmental constraints or commitments, impacts to traffic, additions or modification to interstate access, etc. On low risk projects, such as those of low complexity or with minimal traffic impacts, FHWA involvement may be limited to elements developed during preliminary design stages, while complex projects may require involvement throughout the design phase up to, and including, review and approval of the final Plans, Specifications, and Estimates.
+PoDI - FHWA's level of involvement (oversight) on PoDIs will vary by project, dependent upon identified risk elements specific to the individual projects.
+FHWA involvement on PoDIs will be developed based upon project specifics, such as project complexity, cost, scope of work to be constructed, environmental constraints or commitments, impacts to traffic, additions or modification to interstate access, etc. On low-risk projects, such as those of low complexity or with minimal traffic impacts, FHWA involvement may be limited to elements developed during preliminary design stages, while complex projects may require involvement throughout the design phase up to, and including, review and approval of the final Plans, Specifications, and Estimates.
 Construction risk will be assessed in much the same manner.
-Projects of low complexity or with minimal traffic impacts, may require a lesser level of FHWA involvement during construction, while complex projects may require involvement in all facets of the construction.
+Projects of low complexity or with minimal traffic impacts may require a lesser level of FHWA involvement during construction, while complex projects may require involvement in all facets of the construction.
 FHWA involvement during both design and construction will be developed in coordination with MoDOT.
-A PoDI can be any project with Federal-aid whether administered by MoDOT or a Local Public Agency.
+A PoDI can be any project with federal aid, whether administered by MoDOT or a local public agency.
 MoDOT assumes oversight responsibility for all non-PoDI projects.
-A listing of programmed PoDI projects can be found in the Engineering Policy Guide at http://epg.modot.org/index.php/Category:123 Federal-Aid Highway Program#123.1.1 FHWA Oversight - National Highway System
+A listing of programmed PoDI projects can be found in the Engineering Policy Guide at Category:123 Federal-Aid Highway Program - Engineering Policy Guide